ohmage/lifestreams/README.md

 So what Lifestreams provides on top of Storm?
 ------

 Lifestreams, built on top of Storm, is aimed to make it extremely easy to implement an mHealth data processing pipeline for a large number of users.
 Lifestreams assumes that the processing of an individual user's data can be separated from the the other users, and introduce a new primitive called **IndividualTask** (or **Task** for short).
-An IndividualTask is similar to a bolt with workload divided by the user, but with a stronger guarantee, that is:
+An IndividualTask is similar to a bolt with workload divided by the user, but with a stronger guarantee.
+That is:

 > The same user's data will always go to to the same instance of an IndividualTask; and that IndividualTask instance will only receive the data for that particular user.

-Such abstraction simplifies the mHealth module development by allowing the devlopers to develop  modules for processing multiple users' data as if there is only one single user.
+Such abstraction simplifies the mHealth module development by allowing developing modules for processing multiple users' data as if there is only one single user.

-In addition, Lifestreams assumes that a timestamp is always associated with a data point, and provides built-in support for performing temporal aggregation tasks.
-Such tasks are ubiquitous in the mHealth area, examples including computing *daily* activity summary or analyzing the *weekly* sleep patterns, etc. Lifestreams maintain a **TimeWindow** for each IndividualTask instance, and will notify an instance when all the data in the current time window has been received.
+In addition, Lifestreams assumes that a timestamp is always associated with a data point, and provides built-in support for temporal aggregation tasks.
+Such tasks are ubiquitous in the mHealth area.
+Examples include computing *daily* activity summary or analyzing the *weekly* sleep patterns, etc. Lifestreams maintain a **TimeWindow** for each IndividualTask instance, and notifies an instance when all the data in the current time window has been received.

 The recommended way to implement an IndividualTask is to extend the SimpleTask class and implement the following methods.
-- *executeDataPoint()* is called when receiving a new incoming data point in the current time window, so that the task can update the computation state with the new data point.
+- *executeDataPoint()* is called when receiving a new incoming data point.
+A task can update the computation state with the new data point.
-- *finishWindow()* is called when all the data points in the current time window have been received, so that a task can finalize the computation for the current time window, emit the result, and re-initialize the computation state.
+- *finishWindow()* is called when all the data points in the current time window has been received.
+A task can finalize the computation for the current time window, emit the result, and re-initialize the computation state.
-- *snapshotWindow()* (***experimental***) is called when a front-end apps needs the computation results as soon as possible, even if we have not received all the data pin the current time yet.
-Typically, the snapshotWindow() method will perform the same computation as in finishWindow() method, but without reinitializing the computation state afterwards.
+- *snapshotWindow()* (***experimental***) is called when the computation results is needed as soon as possible, even if we have not yet received all the data in the current time.
+Typically, the snapshotWindow() method will perform the same computation as in finishWindow() method, but without re-initializing the computation state afterwards.

-For a concrete example, the following task counts  a user's activity instances within each time window.
+For a concrete example, the following task counts a user's activity instances within each time window. (e.g. in each day)

 ``` java
 public class ActiveInstanceCounter extends SimpleTask<MobilityData>{// input data type = MobilityData